Attributes

 "fr" -> "Chostakovitch",

-Collection data is always returned as the default collection type, in the case of Seq
+Collection data is always returned as the default collection type, in the case of Seq, the default subtype List is returned:

 Person.scores.query.get.head ==> List(1, 2, 3)

-// Or we can match the super type
+// We can still match the super type

 Distinct rows